What the broken windows theory teaches us about improving customer experienceby

 Once you have this culture in place, you need to spread it across the organisation, and look at solutions mixing internal collaborative communication with external ones to close the loop.

-Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Head of Marketing of Dimelo Julien strives for improving customer care worldwide and closing the gap between what companies have to offer and what customers expect.
-Author and blogger, Julien regularly writes about customer experience and marketing topics.
+Julien has more than 10 years’ international experience in Marketing and Customer Care positions across multiple industries including toys, medical, hospitality, F&B, logistics, electronics, etc. As Senior Director Of Marketing of RingCentral Engage Digital, Julien strives for improving customer care worldwide and closing the gap between...